oxylus-tech/django-caps/README.rst

 Django-Caps provides capability based object permission system for Django applications.
 This project is inspired by `Capn'Proto documentation <https://capnproto.org>`_ (`interesting paper <http://www.erights.org/elib/capability/ode/ode.pdf>`_).

 A capability is a permission provided for a specific object.
 It can be *derived* (shared) a limited amount of time.
-Users never directly access the targeted object, but through a *reference* that defines allowed capabilities for it.
+Users never directly access the targeted object, but through a *access* that defines allowed capabilities for it.

 In short, why use capabilities?